iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Hessenberg Form/Lanczos Algoritm.md

 ---
 ### **Iterative Lanczos Algorithm**

-Iterative Lanczos also computes a tridiagonalization to the matrix $A$, but it's performed on sparse matrices and take the advantage of the better complexity of computing matrix vector multiplications on sparse matrices, in that sense.
+Iterative Lanczos also computes a tridiagonalization to the matrix Hermitian matrix $A$, but it's performed on sparse matrices and take the advantage of the better complexity of computing matrix vector multiplications on sparse matrices.

 **Algorithm Statement**